klarubbio/klarubbio.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a first year Computer Science Ph.D. student advised by Dr. Diana Freed at Brown University.
+I'm a first year Computer Science Ph.D. student at Brown University advised by Dr. Diana Freed.
 My primary research interest is sociotechnical systems within the context of at-risk populations.

-Technologies make assumptions about behavior, but I'm interested in understanding what happens when those assumptions are wrong, especially for at-risk users.
-I am particularly interested in evaluating and improving emerging technologies, like extended reality and artificial intelligence.
+Technologies make assumptions about behavior, and I'm interested in understanding what happens when those assumptions fail to consider some users' preferences and needs.
+I'm particularly interested in evaluating and improving emerging technologies, like extended reality and artificial intelligence.

 Previously, I earned a B.S. in Computer Science from the University of Florida.
-I did fun research projects on applications of eye tracking, interpersonal interactions in virtual reality, and spatial cognition in virtual reality.
+I did fun research projects on [applications of eye tracking](https://klarubbio.github.io/projects/2_project/), [interpersonal interactions in virtual reality](https://klarubbio.github.io/projects/1_project/), and [more](https://klarubbio.github.io/projects/)!